GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

 ## GraphQL query to transform (and store again) the image URLs from all `core/image` blocks in a post

+Mutation `updatePost` receives the post's HTML content.
+Then, we must:

+- Retrieve the post's `sourceContent`
+- Apply transformations, replacing the original URLs with the converted URLs
+- Store the adapted content

+The transformations will be executed via regex search and replace, with each regex pattern generated dynamically based on the inner HTML content of the block (in this case, the `src` element in the `core/image` block's HTML code).
+As the block HTML code could contain any of the regex special characters (such as `.`, `+`, `(`, etc), these must be escaped.

 ```graphql
 query InitializeEmptyVariables {
   emptyArray: _echo(value: [])